 The college rivalry between Oxford and Cambridge is, well, unrivalled!

 Take a wander around the beautiful grounds of the University (King’s College chapel is a must-see) whilst exploring the charm of Cambridge.

 Don’t forget to try your hands at punting too.
 It’s pretty hard work but better if you can get someone else to do the punting.
 It’s one of the places to visit on a British road trip when exploring the East of England.

-Liverpool is famed for its music heritage and beautiful city-centre.
+Liverpool is famed for its musical heritage and beautiful city centre.

 Take a tour of some of the main sights but save some energy for the night – that’s when the city comes alive.